Skrauz/Skrauz/README.md

 # I'm Sebastian, nice to meet you 😸

 Love for art and technology has led me to front-end development.
-My goal is to become a professional in this field.
+My goal is to become a professional you can always count on.

 For me every day is a learning day.